jvanst/wow-mageservices/README.md

 - Blacklists players who keep the trade window open without action
 - Ensure casting a port doesn't interfer with conjuring food/water
 - Prints a trade summary
+- Persists settings across game sessions

 **Buttons**
-- `Accept Trade` Appears once a trade is accaptable
+- `Accept Trade` Appears once a trade is acceptable
 - `Cast Portal` Appears once a player has paid for a port
 - `Conjure` Appears when the players backpack doesn't have enough water/food
 - `Advertise` Appears every 60 seconds to send advertisement to local and instance channel